Aids on the Agenda – lite

 AIDS on the Agenda is quite a long book, so in 2004 Oxfam produced this cut down version of it.

-You can download it for free or buy a hard copy from Oxfam publications.
+You can download it for free here or from Oxfam publications.

 Extract